Development Ever Continues = A Constructive Alternative to the Model of Breakthroughs.

 Just as a newly discovered “phenom” has been working and developing for years away from public scrutiny (Tiger Woods was tutored in golf from age 3), 'breakthroughs' — especially ones which usher in new and sustainable levels of functioning — have been brewing over time, sometimes for years.

-They are the result of incremental steps which may never be acknowledged.
+They are the result of incremental steps which may neither gain recognition nor receive acknowledgement.

 What I think vital also to point out is that we as human beings are always growing — or at least intending to expand.
 Thinking in terms of 'breakthroughs' can provide respite and a model for feeling fulfilled by having moved forward.
-Still, leaving aside the idea that some people’s understanding of ‘breakthroughs’ can be fundamentally misleading and inaccurate (not as advanced as yours obviously is), the ‘breakthrough model’ can also be unconsciously disheartening in that it leads people away from recognizing and rewarding the quotidian steps which make them possible.
+Still, leaving aside the idea that some people’s understanding of ‘breakthroughs’ can be fundamentally misleading and inaccurate (not as advanced as yours obviously is), the ‘breakthrough model’ can also unconsciously misdirect and dishearten by discouraging people from emphasizing and concentrating on the quotidian steps which make them possible.

-Also important: a ‘breakthrough’ is at once a culmination to celebrate, and at the very same time, a new foundation to spring forward from.
+Also important: a ‘breakthrough’ is at once a culmination to celebrate, and a new foundation from which to spring forward.

 Everything is process.